 Initiatives

 Comprehensive conflict-of-interest policies: AMSA helps students advocate for, develop, and implement strong industry-relations policies at their academic medical centers.
 Our annual PharmFree Scorecard evaluates and grades the conflict-of-interest policies at every US medical school in a variety of domains.
 The Scorecard can be used as a policy database and comparative tool when drafting new policies.
+Learn more about an educational project idea here.

 Legislative solutions: AMSA lobbies for legislation at the state and federal level that increases the transparency of industry relationships, reduces conflicts of interest, promotes evidence-based practice, and increases global access to essential medicines.